Noviat/account_ebics/account_ebics/README.rst

 Go to **Settings > Users**

 Add the users that are authorised to maintain the EBICS configuration to the 'EBICS Manager' Group.

+|

+Go to **Accounting > Configuration > Miscellaneous > EBICS > EBICS File Formats**

+Check if the EBICS File formats that you want to process in Odoo are defined.

+Most commonly used formats for which support is available in Odoo should be there already.

+Please open an issue on https://github.com/Noviat/account_ebics to report missing EBICS File Formats.

+For File Formats of type 'Downloads' you can also specifiy a 'Download Process Method'.

+This is the method that will be executed when hitting the 'Process' button on the downloaded file.

+The following methods are currently available:

+- cfonb120
+- camt.053
+- camt.052
+- camt.054

+All these methods require complimentary modules to be installed (cf. Installation section supra).

+You'll get an error message when the required module is not installed on your Odoo instance.

+|

 Go to **Accounting > Configuration > Miscellaneous > EBICS > EBICS Configuration**